georgefst/streamly-fsnotify/README.md

 ## Sounds good?
 Can I use it?

-We've test-built this library for GHCs 8.2.2 through 8.8.1 on GNU/Linux.
-In theory, ``streamly-fsnotify`` should work everywhere both ``streamly`` and ``fsnotify`` will, which includes older GHCs (7.10) and other OSes (such as Windows).
+We've test-built this library for GHCs 8.6.5 through 8.10.1 on GNU/Linux.
+In theory, ``streamly-fsnotify`` should work everywhere both ``streamly`` and ``fsnotify`` will, which includes other OSes (such as Windows).
 However, we haven't tried it ourselves - let us know if you do!

-## License

-This library is under the GNU General Public License, version 3 or later (SPDX code ``GPL-3.0-or-later``).
-For more details, see the ``LICENSE.md`` file.

 [1]: http://hackage.haskell.org/package/streamly
 [2]: https://github.com/composewell/streaming-benchmarks